LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Although not ISO Prolog Core standard compliant, several Prolog systems accept using arbitrary goal as directives.
 This is not supported in Logtalk source files.
 Always use an :ref:`directives_initialization_1` directive to wrap those goals.
-This ensure that any initialization goals, which often have side-effects, are only called if the source file is successfully compiled and loaded.
+This ensures that any initialization goals, which often have side-effects, are only called if the source file is successfully compiled and loaded.